bcoggins78/liri-node-app/README.md

 Using the parameter + the search items will bring back the desired results.
 If no search item is used with "spotify-this-song" then it will default to "The Sign" by "Ace of Base".
 Also, if nothing is used with "movie-this", then it will default to "Mr. Nobody".
 All search results and commands are written to the log.txt file.
 Example screenshots are below.

 * concert-this

+I'm a Foo Fighters fan so this lists five upcoming concerts

 ![concert-this](/images/concert-this.gif)

 * spotify-this-song

+Here we are searching for "The Sound of Silence"

 ![spotify-this-song](/images/spotify-this-song.gif)

 * spotify-this-song without a search item

 ![spotify-without-search](/images/spotify-this-song-the-sign.gif)

 * movie-this

+Here is some info on The Matrix

 ![movie-this](/images/movie-this.gif)

 * movie-this without a search item

 ![movie-without-search](/images/movie-this-nobody.gif)

 * do-what-it-says

+We are using the random.txt file to input the commands

 ![random](/images/random.jpg)

 ![do-what-it-says](/images/do-what-it-says.gif)

 * Results written to the [Log file](/log.txt)